HotPocketHPE/mhguide/README.md

 ## Why Play Monster Hunter?

-For a player interested in action games, and possibly coming from other series like Devil May Cry, God of War, Ninja Gaiden, or Dark Souls, there are many aspects of MH that are familiar, and others that set Monster Hunter apart.
+For a player interested in action games, and possibly coming from other series like Devil May Cry, Ninja Gaiden, or Dark Souls, there are many aspects of MH that are familiar, and others that set Monster Hunter apart.

 **Only boss fights!** Monster Hunter is almost entirely focused on what would be infrequent "boss fights" in other games!
 This means that MH has some of the best one-on-one encounters in gaming.